gab-studios/gab-cmdline/README.md

   -quiet                 be extra quiet
   -verbose               be extra verbose
-  -debug                 print debugging information -emacs                 produce logging information without adornments -logfile <file>        use given file for log -logger <classname>    the class which is to perform logging -listener <classname>  add an instance of class as a project listener -D<property>=<value>   use value for given property -find <file>           search for buildfile towards the root of the
+  -debug                 print debugging information -logfile <file>        use given file for log -logger <classname>    the class which is to perform logging -listener <classname>  add an instance of class as a project listener -D<property>=<value>   use value for given property -find <file>           search for file towards the root of the
                          filesystem and use it
 ```